jamieroche1987/Tic-Tac-Toe/README.md

 ## PROGRAMS USED

-- The project was written and tested using [Gitpod](https://gitpod.io/)
 - The project uses [Github](https://github.com/) for utilising git version control
 - The project was debugged using [Google Chrome Development tools](https://developer.chrome.co m/docs/devtools/)
-- The project was tested for responsiveness at different screen sizes using [Am-I-Responsive](http://ami.responsivedesign.is/#)
+- The project was tested for responsiveness at different screen sizes using [Am-I-Responsive](http://ami.responsivedesign.is)
-- The project's wireframes were designed in [Balsamiq](https://balsamiq.com/wireframes/)- The project utilised favicon.io to create the Favicon to the appropriate format
+- The project's wireframes were designed in [Balsamiq](https://balsamiq.com/wireframes/)
+- The project utilised [Favicon] (https://favicon.io/) to create the Favicon to the appropriate format

 # DEPLOYMENT